amyfei2015/pic10c_project/README.md

         1. add another layer of .h and .cpp files where timer controls the excecution of gameboard.cpp
         2. use some Qt functions instead.
 (I tried QTimer but failed to make it working)

-        12/15 Things left:
-        5. see how memory management works for Qt game design